Sunday 31 May 2026

 Admission and Parking

-The charge of £5 a head covers entry to all the gardens (under 14s go free) and all the proceeds from the day will go towards the support and development of the Village Hall.
-You can pay the entry charge in cash at any of the gardens; if you’d like to pay by credit card then head first to the Village Hall before moving on to one of the (free) car parks either at the Bisley Blue Coat School or in Back Lane, just across the road from garden entry point No 4.
-The Village Hall, the car parks and all the entry points to the gardens are shown on the Open Gardens map.
+The charge of £7.50 a head covers entry to all the gardens (under 14s go free) and proceeds from the day will go towards the support and development of the Village Hall.
+You can pay the entry charge in cash at any of the gardens, or by credit card at Cricketty Mill (Garden No 5) and the Village Hall.
+Free car parking is available at the Bisley Blue Coat School or in Back Lane, just across the road from garden entry point No 2.
+Both the car parks and all the entry points to the gardens are shown on the Open Gardens map.
+There are a few parking spaces available at Lower Nashend, if you are visiting Cricketty Mill and East Cottage.

 Refreshments